Applying Regime Shift Indicators to Understand the Potential Impacts of a Multi-Year Cold Event on the Bering Sea Ecosystem

 Ecosystems occasionally undergo very abrupt “regime shifts”—such as the simultaneous collapse of crustacean fisheries and boom in groundfish and salmon fisheries that occurred over much of Alaska in the late 1970s and early 1980s.
 In the past, sudden climate switches have been correlated with these ecosystem regime shifts.
 It is typically impossible to predict when ecological regime shifts will occur, and we have no ability to predict changes in climate.
 This lack of predictive ability creates considerable uncertainty for fisheries managers.
 However, research on early warning indicators for ecosystem regime shifts has been rapidly advancing, offering hope that we may soon be able to detect a situation where an ecosystem is at risk for undergoing a regime shift.

-This project will apply the new class of early warning indicators to data from a long-running (1982–present) bottom trawl survey of the Bering Sea in order to test for signals of a new ecological response to the recent climate oddity.
-By applying the indicators to data for about 40 common fish and crustacean species, the project will provide information on community-wide resilience in the Bering Sea.
+This project applied the new class of early warning indicators to data from a long-running (1982–present) bottom trawl survey of the Bering Sea in order to test for signals of a new ecological response to the recent climate oddity.
+By applying the indicators to data for about 40 common fish and crustacean species, the project was able to provide information on community-wide resilience in the Bering Sea.

 This research is a proactive response to the unusual climate variability in the Bering Sea.
 A serious problem for fisheries managers is the tendency of ecosystems to show abrupt shifts between alternate regimes in response to external changes.
 Though rare, these events can have dramatic consequences for Alaska fisheries—an ecological regime shift in the 1970s was marked by widespread collapse in crustacean fisheries and simultaneous booms in groundfish and salmon fisheries.
 From 2006 to 2013, conditions in the Bering Sea were cold, and the severity and duration of this cold event are unprecedented since the 1976–1977 Pacific Decadal Oscillation regime shift.
 Such a dramatic ecosystem perturbation suggests an increased chance of an abrupt transition in biological communities.
 Understanding the ecosystem implications of this cold event is a pressing need for successful management of Alaska fisheries.